Nokia N71

-The Nokia N71 is a smartphone announced by Nokia on 2 November 2005 and released in June 2006.
+The Nokia N71 is a mobile phone announced by Nokia on 2 November 2005 and released in June 2006.
 It was Nokia's joint-first clamshell smartphone, like the N92 announced on the same day.
 The N71 runs on Symbian OS v9.1 (S60 3rd Edition).

 Features

 Features include a 2 megapixel camera, a built-in flash, a front VGA camera to allow real-time video calling, FM radio, Bluetooth, digital music player functionality, comes standard with a full Web browser, and has support for 3D Java games.
 It also has 3G and a mini-SD card slot for expandable memory.

 Other features include its ability to transfer data via W-CDMA 2100, GPRS and EDGE.

 Nokia promotes the N71's 2-megapixel digital rear camera as producing high-quality photography and video as well as its music and radio functionality (the phone's multimedia mini-SD card means it can hold up to 2 gigabytes, equating to potentially hundreds of tracks).

 According to Nokia its specifications are: